Appendix C. Naming of Viruses

 DownLoader—Trojan which secretly downloads different malicious programs from the internet

-MulDrop—Trojan which secretly downloads different viruses contained in its body
+MulDrop—Trojan which secretly downloads different malicious files contained in its body

 Proxy—Trojan which allows a third-party user to work anonymously in the internet via the infected computer